PeterWongsoredjo/MST-for-Portfolio-Diversification/README.md

 ---

-## Usage

-1. **Run the Jupyter Notebooks**:
-   - Explore and test the MST algorithm and portfolio analysis.

-2. **Run the Python Scripts**:
-   - Preprocess data, compute the correlation matrix, and construct the MST.

-3. **Visualize Results**:
-   - Generate plots for daily volatility, cumulative performance, and portfolio comparisons.

----

 ## Acknowledgements

 Special thanks to the **IF2120 Discrete Mathematics** course at ITB, and Mr. Mr. Dr. Ir.
 Rinaldi Munir, M.T., as the lecturer for inspiring this research and providing valuable guidance.